 Jon Olofsson successfully defended his thesis

-On Thursday, February 16, Jon defended his thesis: ""An Economic Backbone of Development: Essays in Financial and Political Economy" in lecture room 24, Albano.
+On 16 February Jon Olofsson defended his thesis "An Economic Backbone of Development: Essays in Financial and Political Economy".

-We want to congratulate Jon Olofsson who defended his thesis “An Economic Backbone of Development: Essays in Financial and Political Economy” in an excellent way on Thursday, February 16.
+We want to congratulate Jon Olofsson who defended his thesis "An Economic Backbone of Development: Essays in Financial and Political Economy" on 16 February.

 The thesis analyses the effect of the Swedish savings bank movement on economic development is Sweden during the first half of the 20th century.
 Exploiting variation in the openings and closings of the banks, he finds that bank presence enhanced innovation, industry, population growth, and reduced child mortality.
 The banks promoted the technologically advanced sectors, more dependent on external finance, such as mechanical engineering and electricity.